Smile with confidence again!

 Here at Aperture Dental Practice, we are privileged to have highly-skilled prosthetist, Pei-Song Zhao, who has a wealth of experience with all types of dentures.

 If you have no teeth, you will need full dentures.

 These dentures depend almost entirely on suction to the tissues in the mouth.

 Providing a picture of how your teeth used to look like will help your prosthetist in designing your full denture!

 Retention of full dentures greatly increases if they are attached to implants.
-Mini implants are up and coming, so watch this space.

 A reline is done when the dentures are ill fitting.
 This happens when the dentures are old, or an extraction had been done recently.
 In both cases the jaws have changed shape.
-There are 2 types of relines: hard and soft.

 - Hard relines are typically used in most situations.

 - Soft relines are considered when the hard-acrylic material cannot be tolerated.
 It is much more comfortable than a hard surface and helps especially in the lower jaws where the mental nerve is close to the fitting surface, or ulcers occur frequently due to the dentures rubbing on the tissues.

 This type of denture is made of plastic.